 Layered tops

-You can easily layer it with a cardigan, jacket or sweater, but it can also be worn very stylishly on its own.
+Or you can choose a top that is already layered.
+Very good at hiding bellies; they look super hip too and can be easily layered with a sleeveless vest, cardigan, or jacket.
+You can easily layer it with a cardigan, jacket, or sweater, but it can also be worn very stylishly on its own.

 Don’t be afraid of adding a waist